The Library Will Be Closed Today, Friday, December 23rd, Due to the Inclement Weather

-Join us to learn about floral design in fashion with Gayle Stege, the curator of DACO's current exhibit, Flower Power.
+Join us to learn about floral design in fashion with Gayle Strege, the curator of DACO's current exhibit, Flower Power.
 It features artifacts from OSU's Historic Costume and Textiles Collection.

 In Person registration is requested.
 Online registration is required to receive the Zoom link.